University of New Brunswick: 20th century

 In 1968, the university's governance structure was reorganized with the aim of giving faculty members control of academic affairs.
 The UNB Act of 1968 led to the formation of two governing bodies, both chaired by the president.
 The Board of Governors, whose role was to oversee and give guidance to president as "chief executive officer" was to have four faculty representatives, while the majority of the Senate was to be made up of faculty members elected by their peers.

 The Association of University of New Brunswick Teachers (AUNBT) was established in 1954; in 1979, this association became the bargaining agent for all full-time academic staff, and in 2008, it achieved certification for contract academic staff.

 Throughout the 20th century, the University of New Brunswick held annual convocations during the month of October.

-One of the more notable convocations occurred on October 8, 1957 when United States Senator John F. Kennedy attended as a guest speaker and was the recipient of an honorary Doctor of Laws degree.
-His younger brother, Robert F. Kennedy, attended another convocation on October 12, 1967, where he delivered the main address and was granted the same degree as his brother.
+A notable convocation took place on October 8, 1957, when then United States Senator John F. Kennedy attended as a guest speaker and received an honorary Doctor of Laws degree in a ceremony presided over by Chancellor Lord Beaverbrook.

+His younger brother, Robert F. Kennedy, attended another convocation on October 12, 1967, where he delivered the main address and was granted the same degree.